Homemade Pretzel Bread (Pretzel Rolls)

 If making homemade bread sounds intimidating to you…your’e in luck!
 There are two ways to make the dough.

-2. The other method involves mixing and kneading the dough using a standing mixer or your hands!
+- The other method involves mixing and kneading the dough using a standing mixer or your hands.

-Once the dough is degassed, form it in to the size and shape you want.
-This recipe makes 2 large loaves, 4 small loaves, or 8-10 rolls/buns!
+Once the baking soda bath is ready. degas the dough and form it into the size and shape you want.
+This recipe makes 2 large loaves, 4 small loaves, or 8-10 rolls/buns.

 Boil the pretzel bread one portion a time in the soda bath for 60 seconds on each side.
 Use a slotted spoon to remove it from the bath and place it on the prepared baking sheet.